 The FPC will focus on collaborative problem-solving to address the issues that are currently inhibiting faster payments ubiquity.
-Below are eight work groups the FPC has identified as its current priority focus areas.
+Below are 10 work groups the FPC has identified as its current priority focus areas.
 Please indicate one or more work groups that you or your organization’s delegate with relevant expertise would like to join.
 Work group members can expect to participate in monthly meetings, contribute to planning and execution of work products, and provide periodic progress reports to the FPC Board, the broader FPC membership, and external payments stakeholders.
 Expected time commitment for participating in a work group is 8-10 hours per month in addition to semiannual in-person FPC member meetings.

 Mission & Scope